freddycoder/PdfInJsonApi/Readme.md

 ### Conclusion

 The performance are worst when compressing the response.
-See the first-test-result.txt to see the k6 test result.

 ## Databse